-Are there any learnings from your slow journey that you would like to share with the reader?
+Are there any learnings from your slow travel experience that you would like to share with the reader?

-I would suggest you to appreciate learnings: you will suffer, plans go wrong and there are tough times ahead.
+I would suggest you to appreciate learnings as well: you will suffer, plans go wrong and there are tough times ahead.
 You, however, will come across great people who help you out.
 People all over the planet are great.
 The world is actually not such a bad place.